Skip to main content

 REPLACE INTO users_cache (user_id, data) VALUES (123, @data);

-tables are updated in a single call to the database.
+In this example, the user’s data columns in both the users and the user_cache tables are updated in a single call to the database.
 Keep in mind that the MEMORY storage engine is not transactional, which is less important when you compare it with a cache that lives in a completely different database technology than your operational database anyway.

 An additional and obvious but important advantage of using the MEMORY engine is that you can remove persistence-polyglot logic from your app.
 If your team is already familiar with SQL, MariaDB provides a seamless experience without the need to learn new syntax or juggle another technology stack.

-How Does It Stack Up Against Redis?#
+How Does It Stack Up Against Redis?

 While Redis is a powerful tool for handling simple data structures like strings, hashes, lists, sets, and sorted sets directly in-memory, MariaDB’s MEMORY engine handles complex queries more naturally because it supports the full power of SQL and relational database systems.
 This means you can perform joins, subqueries, and even complex transactions, which are not as straightforward in Redis.